Dreamerol/Dreamerol/README.md

 ---

-Junior Data Analyst & Software Engineer @ FMI, with a strong foundation in algorithms, data structures, problem-solving, and applied mathematics.

-Gained hands-on experience as a Software Development Intern, working on real-world systems with Python, Java and Clojure/ClojureScript, including API integrations and data processing workflows.
-Applied core algorithms and system integration principles while working with data transfer, transformation, and synchronization across distributed systems.

-Currently focusing on Data Analysis & Machine Learning, with practical experience in Python and SQL, using tools such as Pandas, NumPy, and Matplotlib to extract insights and build data-driven solutions.
-Actively developing machine learning skills and applying models to real-world problems.

----

 ## About the Repositories

 I design and build scalable, data-driven systems by combining Software Engineering, Data Analysis, and Machine Learning.
 My work focuses on transforming complex data into reliable, production-ready solutions that solve real-world problems.